Eyescale/Consensus/Release/Version-1.0/README.txt

-	In case the 'value' expression represents multiple instances, Consensus will ensure that only one of these instances is assigned to 'variable', although the user is given no possibility to predict which one.
+	In case the 'value' expression represents multiple instances, Consensus will ensure that only one of these instances is assigned to 'variable', although the user is not given the possibility to predict which one.
 	In case the 'variable' expression represents multiple instances, then 'value' will be assigned to each of these instances.